FOTF-Logo-Stretch-Color.png

 Pro #5: "My Body, My Choice"

-Perhaps the most common case for abortion is that it’s “my body, my choice.”
-At first glance, it’s not too hard to fathom why someone would support such a statement.
+Perhaps the most common argument in abortion pros and cons is “my body, my choice.”
+At first glance, it’s not too hard to see why someone would support such a statement.
 After all, women’s rights are objectively crucial to our society, and women should have bodily autonomy.
-But what the pro-life movement believes isn’t about taking away those rights.
+But the pro-life movement isn’t about taking away those personal rights.
 Instead, it’s about drawing a line when it takes another’s rights.
-Take, for example, when a pregnant mother is killed.
-It’s considered in some places to be a double homicide because of the second life to account for.
+Consider, for example, when a pregnant mother is killed.
+It’s typically labeled as a double homicide, because of the second little life that’s also taken.
 A similar parallel can be made with abortion.

 We champion equality for all, regardless of their stage in life, dependency, gender, race or needs.
 It’s about indiscriminate value for every single human life.
 And just as any other human rights movement, advocates must speak up for the victims of prejudice.
 Since preborn children cannot defend their rights, pro-lifers are dedicated to magnifying the injustice of abortion for preborn children and the families it wreaks havoc on.